 Interest Rate Risk.
 Farmer Mac is subject to interest rate risk on all funded financial assets on its balance sheet because of timing differences in the cash flows due to maturity, paydown, or repricing of the assets and debt together with financial derivatives.
 Cash flow mismatches due to changing interest rates can reduce the earnings of Farmer Mac if assets prepay sooner than expected and the resulting cash flows must be reinvested in lower-yielding investments when Farmer Mac's funding costs cannot be correspondingly reduced.
-Alternatively, Farmer Mac could realize a decline in income if assets repay more slowly than originally forecasted or assets reprice after the associated debt and the maturing debt must be replaced by higher-cost due to higher interest rates or spreads.
+Alternatively, Farmer Mac could realize a decline in income if assets repay more slowly than originally forecasted and the associated maturing debt must be replaced by debt issuances at higher interest rates.